Red Bull BC One Camp Turns Counterculture Into Community

 At the end of the camp, a dance battle winner is crowned and gets to travel to Switzerland to compete.
 This year’s winner, Zebra, told us that this win was particularly special for him because his baby boy was recovering from brain surgery in the hospital.
 For him, the battle and the camp meant everything.
 The experience was cathartic for him, a way to keep his mind off of some very harsh realities of his current life.
 That sentiment could be applied easily to why hip-hop came to be in the first place, and why so many continue to be drawn to it.

 Zebra’s emotion and passion mimics that of so many dancers from all over the world who love hip-hop dance.
 It was never just about politics, or social issues, or pushing oneself to be the best just for bragging rights.
 Hip-hop was about the community it created, about having a whole squad of people to understand you as you express yourself in one of the only ways you know how.
 It was about being a part of a movement and culture that has its foundations in free expression, progress, and inclusivity.
 It’s an artform where you push yourself to be the greatest at something in a world that won’t always let you be great.
+And with Red Bull BC Dance Camp, there’s a whole crew of people waiting to embrace that greatness.

 Join The Discussion: Log In With